Welcome to today's edition of the Rush 24-7 podcast.

 Probably not happy that I was pointing it out either.

-Here's David Rodham Gurgen.
+Here's David Rodham Gergen.

-If you want to know what the elites, the power brokers, the majority of the powerful in Washington think at a given moment, go ask David Gurgen what's on his mind, and you'll find out.
+If you want to know what the elites, the power brokers, the majority of the powerful in Washington think at a given moment, go ask David Gergen what's on his mind, and you'll find out.

-I think that what Americans are looking for now, who are scared and anxious about the future is somebody who is strong and decisive.
+I think that what Americans are looking for now, who are scared and anxious about the future, is somebody who is strong and decisive and somebody who is willing to stand up to vested interest in this country and say, sometimes you get it wrong.

-And you know, if you want to insult me, I'm not going to walk into some setup on your debate.
+And, you know, if you want to insult me, I'm not going to walk into some setup on your debate.

-This statement that they issued, the extraordinary statement they issued, signaled that he was going to be walking, very likely walking into a setup.
+This statement that they issued, the extraordinary statement they issued, signaled that he was going to be very likely walking into a setup.

 And why should he go timidly into that?

-If you go over the line, I'm not playing.
+Why shouldn't he say, hey, wait a minute, if you go over the line, I'm not playing.

 I chose different words.

-I said in Trump's mind, why should he give them the gun and the bullet and then go stand still as a target?
+I said, in Trump's mind, why should he give them the gun and the bullet and then go stand still as a target?

 He's got experience.